ht3ny/ht3ny.github.io/about.markdown

 permalink: /about/
 ---

-I'm making this blog, just to keep my ranting and discovery documented These are my interests:
+I'm making this blog just to keep my opinion & stories documented
+A software developer by occupation but personally interested in many things
+Some of my interests:
-- Full Stack Programming
+- Full Stack Software Developemnt
 - Cooking
-- Medicine (recent interest due to personal experience from Covid-19)
+- Medical Research (due to experience from Covid-19)

+Feel free to send me feedback